stfc/PSyclone/tutorial/scripts/LFRic/distributed_memory/3_overlapping_comms/README.md

 ## 3: Generic script

-Switch on annexed dofs as you did in the previous example (or off you you are already using them).
+If you are using this example with ANNEXED_DOFS=true as you did in the previous example then set them to false.
+If you are using this example with ANNEXED_DOFS=false then set them to true.
 For convenience, a copy of the configuration file is provided in this directory with annexed dofs switched on.

+The reason for doing this is that the number of halo exchanges and their relative location in the PSyIR changes when ANNEXED_DOFS is true or false.

-Does your script still work?
+Try running your script again.
+Does it still work?
 If not, make it generic, so that it will work with any number of halo exchanges placed at any location.

 Well done, you've (at least partially) created a generic script that could be applied to the whole code base of any code that uses this API.